-Next, Col. Barron received the Legion of Merit for, "exceptional meritorious service in position of increasing responsibility, culminating as the Commander of the New England District, USACE."
+Next, Col. Barron received the Legion of Merit for, "exceptional meritorious service in positions of increasing responsibility, culminating as the Commander of the New England District, USACE."

 Lt.
-Gen. Todd Semonite, Chief of Engineers signed both the Silver de Fleury and the Legion of Merit awards.
+Gen. Todd Semonite, Chief of Engineers, signed both the Silver de Fleury and the Legion of Merit awards.
 Maj.
 Gen. Savre also presented Col. Barron with the Meritorious Service Medal for his service as the New England District Commander from July 2014 to July 2017.
 According to the citation, Col. Barron provided superior leadership to over 500 military and civilian personnel in the successful execution of a very diverse program, greatly serving New England and the nation.
 Brig.
 Gen. William Graham, North Atlantic Division Commander, signed the award.

-Col. Barron's final award of the day was his retirement certificate signed by Gen. Mark Miley, U.S. Army Chief of Staff.
+Col. Barron's final award of the day was his retirement certificate signed by Gen. Mark Milley, U.S. Army Chief of Staff.

 After Col. Barron's presentations, Maj.
 Gen. Savre turned to Mrs. Barron and talked about her dedication both to her husband and the Army that began in 2002.
-No sooner were they married when Col. Barron left for a year's deployment in Afghanistan.
-During that time, according to the general, some of the Soldiers whose families were living on the base died in combat.
-Mrs. Barron volunteered her time to try to provide comfort to those families.
-Maj.
-Gen. Savre said she repeated her efforts when Col. Barron deployed again for another year, this time to Iraq.
 "There is no official responsibility for an Army spouse," he said.
 "There are no rules that tell you what you are obligated to do," he said.

 Maj.
-Gen. Savre presented Mrs. Barron with

-the Army Engineer Association's Essayons Award for "exceptionally significant contributions to the morale, welfare and spirit of the U.S. Army Engineer Regiment throughout over 14 years of volunteer service to numerous engineer units, engineer families and communities."
+Gen. Savre presented Mrs. Barron with the Army Engineer Association's Essayons Award for "exceptionally significant contributions to the morale, welfare and spirit of the U.S. Army Engineer Regiment throughout over 14 years of volunteer service to numerous engineer units, engineer families and communities."